songningqiang/FANFIC/README.md

 ## Results:

-Plots of the previous runs can be found in the "results" folder. plot_arrays.pdf summarizes part of the results, and more figures can be found in the "figures" folder.
+Plots of the previous runs can be found in the "results" folder. **The plotting scripts are still being updated.**

 ## Using the code: